Ever wondered who those people are who seem invested in your project, even if they’re not directly doing the work?

 Also, proactively identify and prevent potential conflicts to maintain a positive project environment.
 Open and transparent communication can help you manage stakeholder relationships effectively.

-If necessary, make adjustments to make sure that your stakeholders are aligned with your goals and feel supported.
+Use feedback and insights to improve your approach and build stronger stakeholder relationships.
 Regular feedback loops will help you identify areas for improvement and maintain positive relationships with your stakeholders.

 By adhering to these key principles, you can mitigate risks and ensure that everyone is on the same page.
 So, make sure you keep your stakeholders in the loop and work together to achieve your project objectives.